 Eligible project costs

 The Colorado Energy Office will outline a specific amount of funding available to applicants during each application cycle.
-The maximum award per applicant, per round for Standard applications is likely $250,000-500,000.
-The maximum award for Rolling applications is $50,000.
-Only Qualifying Entities are eligible to submit Rolling applications.
+The maximum award per applicant, per round for standard applications is likely $250,000-500,000.
+The maximum award for rolling applications is $50,000.
+Only Qualifying Entities are eligible to submit rolling applications.

 Power level | Incentive per charger | Incentive per dual port charger | Vehicle class eligibility | Likely maximum funding** (per applicant, per round) | Enhanced incentives* (per charging port for qualifying entities) |